 Stalking in Queensland is more common than many realise.
 It can happen to anyone, often starting subtly before becoming a serious threat.
-It’s not just “lurking in the shadows”: stalking includes repeated, unwanted contact or behaviour—online or offline—that causes fear, stress or other detriment.
+It’s not just “lurking in the shadows”.
+Stalking includes repeated, unwanted contact or behaviour—online or offline—that causes fear, stress or other detriment.

 Understanding what legally counts as stalking is crucial, both for your protection and so you can use the right legal pathways when things escalate.

-Please note: this is general information only and not legal advice — please contact VM Family Law for tailored advice.
-Our full contact details can be found here: https://www.vmfamilylaw.com.au/contact/
+Please note: This is general information only and not legal advice — please contact VM Family Law for tailored advice.
+Our full contact details can be found here: www.vmfamilylaw.com.au/contact

 What is Stalking in Queensland?